jetkan-yk/cs50ai/README.md

 ## 🩺 Test Cases

-Each project contains a `test.py` and `unit_test.py` file which I've written while solving the problem.
+Each project contains a `test.py` and a `unit_test.py` file which I've written while solving the problem.
 Feel free to use it to test your own solutions!
-The test files are _spoiler-free_ (does not contain solution to the projects).
+The `test.py` files are _spoiler-free_ (does not contain solution to the projects).

 ## 📖 Table of Contents